-- The turnstile can be operated autonomously: from the RC-panel or WRC, as well as from an access control system (ACS) via readers. - Front covers of the turnstile housing feature mnemonic indicators of proximity card readers installed under the front covers. - You can set the ACS controller to a special bracket inside the housing of the turnstile, and connect to built-in readers of the turnstile via Wiegand. - The turnstile can be operated in both pulse and potential modes. - A mechanical release lock built into the turnstile housing ensures unlocking of the turnstile with a mechanical release key enabling free rotation of barrier arms in a case of emergency. - At a power supply switching off the turnstile retains the position for each direction set at the moment of power loss: the open passage direction remains open, the closed passage direction remains closed. - A resetting mechanism ensures automatic reset of barrier arms to home position after each passage.
-Smooth and quite operation of the resetting mechanism is ensured by a damper. - To ensure correct register of passages the resetting mechanism has built-in optic rotation sensors. - When it is required to have a card capture option on entrance or exit the turnstile can be used together with a TBC-01.1 model featuring a built-in card capture reader; the TB-01.1 and TBC-01.1 models have matching design and dimensions. - Installed in a line several turnstile housings form a secured passage without installation of extra guide barriers. - The turnstile is supplied with safe operating voltage maximum 14 V. - The turnstile has low power consumption maximum 10 W.
+- The turnstile can be operated autonomously: from the RC-panel or WRC, as well as from an access control system (ACS) via readers.
+When operated in an ACS the turnstile is able to capture access cards by a command from the ACS. - Front covers of the turnstile housing feature mnemonic indicators of proximity card readers installed under the front covers. - The front cover at the exit way features a card capture slot with built-in illumination.
+The card container of the card capture reader is located at the exit way and is locked and is easy to access for service. - You can set the ACS controller to a special bracket inside the housing of the turnstile and connect to built-in readers of the turnstile via Wiegand. - The turnstile can be operated in both pulse and potential modes. - A mechanical release lock built into the turnstile housing ensures unlocking of the turnstile with a mechanical release key enabling free rotation of barrier arms in a case of emergency. - At a power supply switching off the turnstile retains the position for each direction set at the moment of power loss: the open passage direction remains open; the closed passage direction remains closed. - A resetting mechanism ensures automatic reset of barrier arms to home position after each passage.
+Smooth and quite operation of the resetting mechanism is ensured by a damper. - To ensure correct register of passages the resetting mechanism has built-in optic rotation sensors. - Turnstile can be used together with a TB-01.1 model without card capture reader; the TB-01.1 and TBC-01.1 models have matching design and dimensions. - Installed in a line several turnstile housings form a secured passage without installation of extra guide barriers. - The turnstile is supplied with safe operating voltage maximum 14 V. - The turnstile has low power consumption maximum 20 W.